DM1122/Aristotle/README.md

 ## Getting Started
 1. Download repo through github desktop
-1. Install all packages specified in Pipfile: `pipenv install`
+1. Install all packages specified in Pipfile using `pipenv install`
 1. Profit

 ## Committing to Repository